Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 AB 1033 Sale Return vs. Rental Hold Cash-on-Cash (Costa Mesa Example)

 Once the ordinance is active, the investor engages an attorney to prepare the CC&Rs, condominium plan, and HOA formation documents at a cost of $12,000.
 A reserve study is commissioned for $3,500.
 The investor lists the ADU for sale at $725,000 in mid-2027 and closes escrow 60 days later with a cash buyer.
-The sale proceeds are:
+Sale proceeds break down as follows:

 • Sale price: $725,000